-She was born on August 24, 1895, to Samuel and Carrie (Stix) Weiss.
+King was born on August 24, 1895, to Samuel and Carrie (Stix) Weiss.
 Their youngest child, she had two brothers and one sister.
-Samuel Weiss founded one of New York City’s first corporate law firms, Frank and Weiss, and one of his sons, Carol’s older brother Louis, was a founding partner of Paul, Weiss, Rifkind and Wharton.
+Samuel Weiss founded the law firm, Frank and Weiss, which lasted less than five years.
+Samuel then became a very successful sole practitioner from 1880 until his death in 1910.
+Carol's eldest brother William S. Weiss graduated from Columbia Law that same year and kept his father's practice going until multiple sclerosis forced him to recede from the practice of law.
+Another older brother of Carol, Louis, was a founding partner of Paul, Weiss, Rifkind, Wharton & Garrison.
 The Weiss children were raised in a caring, liberal, intellectual environment.
 At Barnard College, from which she graduated in 1916, King developed a deep interest in the problems of labor and volunteered to work with Local 25 of the International Ladies Garment Workers Union.
 She wed author Gordon King in 1917.

 When her husband died of pneumonia in 1930, leaving King a widow with one son, she threw herself into her work.
 Her best-known client was the colorful Bridges, who faced deportation in 1938 for alleged membership in the Communist Party.
 King guided the Australian-born longshoreman’s case through several rounds, until the Supreme Court reversed the deportation order during World War II.